From Victorian plant-hunters to the D-Day landings and Donald Healey, Trebah has a rich and fascinating history

 Edmund Backhouse came from a family of wealthy bankers, originating in Darlington.
 When he died in 1906, he was buried at a Quaker burial ground in nearby Budock.

-The marshy area at the bottom of the valley was puddled, to create what has subsequently become known as Mallard Pond, and it was stocked with pink flamingos.
-A boathouse was also built and an open-fronted, thatched roof and cob walled summer house was built on the eastern side of the garden.
+The marshy area at the bottom of the valley was puddled to create what has subsequently become known as Mallard Pond and it was stocked with pink flamingos.
+An open-fronted, thatched roof and cob-walled summer house was built on the eastern side of the garden, which was recreated in recent years.

 Alice died in 1939, drawing this era to an end.
 The estate was inherited by a niece, who sold the farm and house separately.